‘You’re a good girl,’ Bannon tells protester removed from his SC appearance

 “You’ve got the right to free speech – outside.”

-Abedon continued to shout as she was taken outside, and continued to shout after collapsing to the ground on purpose.
+Abedon, wearing a yellow T-shirt that said “Blatant Dissent,” continued to shout as she was taken outside, where she intentionally collapsed to the ground.

 “What did I do that’s illegal?”
 Abedon asked the officers carrying her out.
 “Why am I being removed? … I have a paid ticket.”

-She asked why she was placed in handcuffs, and was an officer can be heard telling her it was because she had fought officers all the way out the door while being escorted from the building, according to abcnews4.com.
+She asked why she was placed in handcuffs, and an officer told her it was because she had fought officers while being escorted from the building, according to abcnews4.com.

 Her profile on libertyfellowshipsc.org lists Abedon as a journalist, poet and filmmaker, adding she has worked as a Contributing Editor for Charleston Magazine and as a Writer for The (Charleston) Post and Courier in her career history.